Eugen Țurcanu: Arrest for Iron Guard activity

-Pitești prison
+Pitești Prison

-Turcanu was transferred to Pitești prison on 22 April 1949 and, once there, tried to attract the notice of prison director Alexandru Dumitrescu, with whom he only managed to speak at the beginning of June, when the latter was inspecting cells.
+Țurcanu was transferred to Pitești Prison on 22 April 1949 and, once there, tried to attract the notice of prison director Alexandru Dumitrescu, with whom he only managed to speak at the beginning of June, when the latter was inspecting cells.
 After discussions with him, Țurcanu was recruited as an informer to the prison management, in the process benefiting from a much more favourable treatment than that accorded to ordinary prisoners: extra food, freedom of movement inside the prison, etc. He coordinated with the local Securitate officer, Ion Marina; in turn, Marina was in constant communication with Iosif Nemeș, the chief of the Operations Service, and with Colonel Tudor Sepeanu, the head of Inspection Services at the Securitate's Directorate for Penitentiaries.

 During the summer of 1949 Țurcanu identified, with the help of his collaborators, those detainees who served as leaders or role models for the others; the prison administration isolated these men in a separate section.
 The idea of applying violent treatments on prisoners appeared after discussions with director Dumitrescu in November 1949.
 Subsequently, Țurcanu directly participated in the beatings of several hundred detainees.
 Many of these were nearly killed as a result of the beatings administered by Țurcanu and his accomplices.
 One of his victims was Constantin Oprișan, who was cruelly beaten dozens of times by Țurcanu.

 One of his victims later remembered Țurcanu as: "...a handsome man, out of the ordinary...with brown hair tending toward blond...when he frowned, you were terrified...his well-proportioned body seemed that of a performance athlete.
 When he punched or slapped you, he knocked you to the ground.
 When he got mad he was so crude that he destroyed everything in his path, like a ferocious killer.
 Moreover, he was unusually intelligent and had an extraordinary memory... but he was so Satanized you didn't know what to think of him..."During a June 1954 interrogation, Țurcanu described some of the torture methods he used at Pitești Prison: beatings "on the soles of the feet, on the buttocks, on the back muscles of the legs, on the palms, over the face with the palms and the strap, over the face and under the sternum, choking the throat by hand.
 The beating was applied for about 10 minutes, which was repeated if necessary."
 Other methods included "rubbing the cement floor for 1 to 2 hours, standing for half a day, hitting the head against the wall."On 18 August 1951 Țurcanu was transferred to Gherla Prison, where he continued his activity as torturer on a reduced scale until that December.
 On 19 December he was transferred to Jilava Prison.